IAudioDeviceManager

 setLoopbackDevice

-Sets the loopback device.
+Specifies the loopback capture device.

 abstract setLoopbackDevice(deviceId: string): number;